 Example: ShopVue creates an attendance exception because Ted Curtis forgot to clock out and had an assumed time out.

-The amount of time computed from when the employee times in to when he times out, with breaks and lunch possibly deducted according to company policy.
+The amount of time computed from when an employee times in to when he or she times out, with breaks and lunch possibly deducted according to company policy.
 Attendance hours are unaffected by whether the employee reported production or indirect labor during the day.
 Many companies pay their employees based on the attendance hours; others compute pay based on the type of production and indirect labor performed.

 ShopVue’s determination of an employee's whereabouts based upon punches.

-A collection of software modules to keep track of employee schedules, exceptions, absences, attendance hours and attendance exceptions.
+A collection of software modules that keep track of employee schedules, exceptions, absences, attendance hours, and attendance exceptions.

 The practice of keeping a record of all modifications to date.

-Example: Ted Curtis timed in at 7:20 a.m. but his supervisor modified the time to 7:00 a.m.
-The computer keeps a record of both the original time and the modified time.
+Example: Ted Curtis timed in at 7:20 a.m., but his supervisor modified the time to 7:00 a.m.
+The computer keeps a record of the original time and the modified time.

 Any action in which the user presents evidence (e.g., a badge or a password) to verify his or her identity to the computer.

-Example: Ted Curtis scans his badge to authenticate before reporting a Start Run.
+Example: Ted Curtis scans his badge to authenticate before starting an order.